 If this was the easier one, then you are a Writer-Director without doubt.
 You see, both approaches are trying to get to the same place, but they come to it from a different creative mind set.
 And in so doing, they miss different things along the way.

-The remedy is obvious.
-To enhance your abilities as a writer, you need to be fluent in both approaches, using them in a complementary fashion to fully ignite the fires of passion within a solid logistic framework.
-And even if you have a great built-in sense of one or both of these, it can only help to fine tune them so that your story development and storytelling become even more powerful.
+In summary then, to enhance your abilities as a writer, you need to be fluent in both the Writer-Actor and the Writer-Directory approach, using them in a complementary fashion to fully ignite the fires of passion within a solid logistic framework.

-Here are two plans to help you find both.
-Well call this strategy, “Hats and Charts”.
+Here are two methods to get you going.
+Well call this strategy, “Hats and Charts,” and again, we’ll explore them one at a time:

 A surprising number of authors actually wear different hats while writing different characters.
 I’m not speaking metaphorically here, they actually wear physical hats.
 This helps them imagine themselves as a given character, such as a cop or a chef.